craig-osterhout/docs/content/manuals/dhi/how-to/customize.md

 title: Customize a Docker Hardened Image or chart
 linkTitle: Customize an image or chart
 weight: 25
-keywords: hardened images, DHI, customize, certificate, artifact, helm chart
+keywords: hardened images, DHI, customize, certificate, artifact, helm chart, terraform, infrastructure as code
 description: Learn how to customize Docker Hardened Images (DHI) and charts.
 ---